-Note: Oracle strongly recommends the following:
+Note: Oracle corporation strongly recommends the following:

-If you know that executing a particular statement causes an implicit commit in the target database, then ensure that this statement is executed in its own transaction.
+- If you know that executing a particular statement causes an implicit commit in the target database, then ensure that this statement is executed in its own transaction. - Do not configure the target database to work in autocommit mode.